BLENDED PROFESSIONAL CERTIFICATE:

 4. Build a community of practice in small groups, proposing concrete solutions to complex industry problems

-Exclusive access to networkings events, live – online sessions with speakers, company visits and international MIT Alumni network.
+You will have exclusive access to networking events, live online sessions with guest speakers, company visits, and the international MIT Alumni network.

 Career Development

-You’ll participate in sessions with a career advancement coach who will guide you towards your goals and prepare you for new and exciting challenges.
+You will participate in sessions with a career advancement coach who will guide you toward your goals and prepare you for new and exciting challenges.

 Digital Pathway Access